 Don’t miss our Coke vs. Pepsi taste test!

 But did we drink it?
 You bet your bell-bottoms we did.
-There wasn’t a lot of soda variety in the 1970s and early 1980s.
+There wasn’t a lot of soda variety in the 1970s and early 1980s, even if drinking Pepsi with milk was a thing.
 Anything different was a real treat.
 I’m sure I washed down many a Marathon candy bar with a Pepsi Light while watching the latest Charlie’s Angels episode on TV.

 Plenty of colas have come and gone since Pepsi Light’s heyday.
 I recently tried Coca-Cola Starlight, which supposedly tasted like space.
 (Spoiler: It did not.)
-And Pepsi itself recently came out with Pepsi Nitro.
+And Pepsi recently came out with Pepsi Nitro and its similar version of Coca-Cola Starlight: starry pepsi.
 So of course I had to get my hands on Pepsi Mango, the latest fruit-meets-cola flavor.
 Here’s my tropical take.

 What Is Pepsi Mango?